dlbock/dlbock.github.io/_posts/2020/2020-02-13-beyond-just-feature-development.md

   - software engineering
 ---

 Software engineering isn't just about pushing out features, IMHO.
-There is so much that needs to happen between when an engineer is "done" with a feature and when it is actually available to be used by customers.
+There is so much that needs to happen between the beginning of a feature and when it is actually available to be used by customers.
 I find that some engineers tend to glaze over these things with the excuse that it is not their job to ensure the software they write gets into their customers hands and works as intended.
 I disagree.
 Here are some of the questions I ~~worry about~~ ask myself when writing software.

 ### Testing
   - How do I create automatic test harnesses for these features?